stellaji/cse15l-lab-reports/lab-report-2-week-4.md

 *Description*

 Before this change was made, an extra link would be outputted.
-The bug is that I had declared a link an image, after declaring the same link as a link.
+The failure-inducing input is that I had declared a link an image, after declaring the same link as a link.
 The symptom is the extra link that was outputted by the program.
+Ultimately, the bug is that the program was initially unable to differentiate between an image and a link, causing it to read an image as two links due to the syntax.
 Therefore, updating the code using an index for the exclamation mark of an image is necessary.